DanejSakshi13/Fundamentals-Of-Data-Structures/README.md

 #### Assignment 12 :
 Pizza parlor accepting maximum M orders.
 Orders are served in first come first served basis.
 Order once placed cannot be cancelled.
 Write C++ program to simulate the system using circular queue using array.

+#### Assignment 13 :
+A double-ended queue (deque) is a linear list in which additions and deletions may be made at either end.
+Obtain a data representation mapping a deque into a one- dimensional array.
+Write C++ program to simulate deque with functions to add and delete elements from either end of the deque.